-Authentication Type Strength External Authentication This mechanism applies Triple-DES 3-key, the probability of randomly guessing the correct sequences is 1 in 2 .
-Internal Authentication This mechanism applies Triple-DES 3-key, the probability of randomly guessing the correct sequences is 1 in 2 .
+Authentication Type Strength External Authentication This mechanism applies Triple-DES 3-key, the probability of randomly guessing the correct sequences is 1 in 2 168 .
+This mechanism applies Triple-DES 2-key, the probability of randomly guessing the correct sequences is 1 in 2 112 .
+Internal Authentication This mechanism applies Triple-DES 3-key, the probability of randomly guessing the correct sequences is 1 in 2 168 .
+This mechanism applies Triple-DES 2-key, the probability of randomly guessing the correct sequences is 1 in 2 112 .
 PINs The minimum length of PIN is 8 bytes and the value is not limited to digital number.
 The maximum length of the PIN is specified by the application when the password is created.
 The maximum length of the PIN is ultimately limited by the maximum length of the password field, which is 253 bytes.
-Assuming that the PIN was only integers between 0-9, the probability of randomly guessing the correct sequences is 1 in 10 .
+Assuming that the PIN was only integers between 0- 9, the probability of randomly guessing the correct sequences is 1 in 10 8 .